Bioconductor/bioc_git_transition/doc/scenario-2-push-to-gitub-gitbioc.md

     (use `git push upstream RELEASE_X_Y` to push to Bioconductor's release branch).

-6. Confirm changes, e.g., by visiting the Github web page for the repository.
+6. Confirm changes, e.g., by visiting the GitHub web page for the repository.

-[Scenario-1]: scenario-1-svn-to-github.md
+[Scenario 1]: scenario-1-svn-to-github.md
-[Scenario-3]: scenario-3-pull-from-gitbioc-push-github.md
+[Scenario 3]: scenario-3-pull-from-gitbioc-push-github.md